Michigan–Ohio State football rivalry: Urban Meyer's 7-0 run (2012–2018)

 In 2013, Ohio State came to Michigan Stadium with an 11–0 record (7–0 Big Ten) and ranked No. 3 in the BCS standings.
 Michigan was a disappointing 7–4 (3–4 Big Ten).
 In spite of the seeming mismatch, the game remained close and with 32 seconds remaining Michigan scored to bring the score to 42–41.
 Michigan attempted a two-point conversion for the lead, but Devin Gardner's pass was intercepted in the end zone by Tyvis Powell, and Ohio State escaped with the win.
 The Wolverines lost despite piling up 603 yards of offense, including 451 passing yards from Devin Gardner.
 The game is also notable for a fight that broke out on the field during the second quarter, in which punches were thrown and both benches cleared.
 One Michigan player (Royce-Jenkins Stone), and two Ohio State players (Dontre Wilson and Marcus Hall), were all ejected from the game for fighting.
 As Hall was escorted to the locker room, he double flipped the crowd on his way out, drawing ire in the process.

 Michigan entered the 2014 contest with a 5–6 record and needed a win against Ohio State to become bowl eligible.
 Ohio State had a 10–1 record (7–0 in the Big Ten), and was holding onto hope that they would be selected as one of the top four teams in the nation and gain a spot in the first ever College Football Playoff.
-The game was tied at 21 until the fourth quarter when Ohio State scored three touchdowns (two on offense and one on defense) to go up 42–21.
+The game was tied at 21 until the fourth quarter when Ohio State scored three touchdowns to go up 42–21.
 The game ended 42–28.
 During the contest, OSU quarterback J. T. Barrett suffered a broken ankle and left the game in favor of third-string sophomore quarterback, Cardale Jones.
-Ohio State would go on to win the inaugural College Football Playoff and national championship.

-Three days after the game, Michigan head coach Brady Hoke was fired and Michigan began searching for Hoke's successor.
-On December 30, 2014, Jim Harbaugh, former quarterback for Michigan from 1983 to 1986, was introduced by the University of Michigan as the school's new head football coach.
+Three days after the game, Michigan head coach Brady Hoke was fired.
+On December 30, former Michigan quarterback Jim Harbaugh was introduced as Michigan's new head football coach.